ojwb/survex/doc/datafile.rst

    difference if you use the deprecated ``*prefix`` command.

    If the filename contains spaces, it must be enclosed in double quotes.
+   Since Survex 1.4.23, you can double the quote character to include it in the string (though we recommend avoiding creating filenames containing a quote as they are more awkward to handle with command line tools).

    An included file which does not have a complete path is resolved relative to the directory which the parent file is in (just as relative HTML links do).